intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 There are 2 specifications of the reduction feature and both are still actual:

 * `sycl::ext::oneapi::reduction` is described in [this document](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/Reduction/Reduction.md).
-This extension was created as part of a pathfinding/prototyping work before it was added to SYCL 2020 standard.
+This extension is deprecated, and was created as part of a pathfinding/prototyping work before it was added to SYCL 2020 standard.

 * `sycl::reduction` is described in [SYCL 2020 standard](https://www.khronos.org/registry/SYCL/specs/sycl-2020/html/sycl-2020.html#sec:reduction).